-Benjamin Schwarz is the national editor of the American Conservative magazine and consulting editor at large for Yale University Press, where he is responsible for bolstering the Press’s list of books in the arts, humanities, social sciences, and cultural criticism.
+Benjamin Schwarz is the national editor of the American Conservative magazine and consulting editor at large for Yale University Press.
 He is at work on a revisionist biography of Churchill, to be published by HarperCollins.
 From 2013 to 2014 he was a visiting scholar at the Center for Social Theory and Comparative History at UCLA.

 Before joining the editorial staff of the Atlantic, Schwarz was a national correspondent for the magazine.
 From 1995 to 2000 he wrote a series of provocative articles arguing that America should play a greatly diminished global role.
 He also wrote a celebrated group of critical essays on historical and literary subjects; in 1999 he won the the National Book Critics Circle’s award for literary criticism for his essays in the Atlantic and in the Los Angeles Times Book Review, where he was a contributing writer.

 From 1996 to 1999 Schwarz was the executive editor of World Policy Journal, where he was primarily responsible for determining the editorial direction of the magazine’s coverage of international security, international economics, books, and global culture.
 There he conceived, assigned, and edited five of the 43 articles that the Congressional Research Service selected at the request of the US Senate as the most path-breaking articles on America’s changing role in the post-Cold War era; World Policy Journal published more articles cited by the CRS than any other publication, including Foreign Policy and Foreign Affairs.
 Schwarz was also a senior fellow at the World Policy Institute of the New School for Social Research, where he conducted research and led study groups on international security and international political economy.